AFTERNOON TEA WORKSHOP: FOUR DAYS

 The final day of the course takes us through the streets of modern London to see tea culture in context.
 We shall make our way to the West End to visit some of London's best tea merchants including Twinings at the Strand, Higgins in Duke Street, Postcard Teas, Fortnum & Mason and Waitrose (under John Lewis in Oxford Street).
 This is also the perfect chance to buy gifts or treat yourself to a special tea.
 The course ends with a deluxe champagne afternoon tea (doubling up as a late lunch) at the 5 star intercontinental Hotel at Hyde Park Corner and overlooking the grounds of Buckingham Palace.

-Workshop Prices on Scheduled Dates: The course costs £799 per person and includes all course notes, recipes, ingredients, tuition, samples, afternoon tea or lunch on each day and light refreshments every day.
+Workshop Prices: £799 per person (for two or more people).
+The price includes all course notes, recipes, ingredients, tuition, samples, afternoon tea or lunch on each day and light refreshments every day.
 The course is for a maximum of 4 students.
-Please click on the Book Online button below to check the date of the next course.
+If you are single student there is a single person supplement of £400.

-Dates: Private workshops can be booked at any time.
-There is no minimum number of students (however the minimum fee is £949 if a single student).
+Dates: Workshops can be booked at any time.
 Contact Caroline to book your bespoke advanced workshop.

 [ BACK ]